Genre: Ancient Civilizations

 “What then can guide us through this life?
 Philosophy, only philosophy.
 It preserves the inner spirit, keeping it free from blemish and abuse, master of all pleasures and pains, and prevents it from acting without a purpose or with the intention to deceive, ensuring that we lack nothing, whatever others may do or not do.

-It accepts the accidents of fate as flowing from the same source as we ourselves, and above all, it waits for death contentedly, viewing it as nothing more that the natural dispersal of those elements composing every living thing.”
+It accepts the accidents of fate as flowing from the same source as we ourselves, and above all, it waits for death contentedly, viewing it as nothing more than the natural dispersal of those elements composing every living thing.”

 From an early age, Marcus was extremely passionate about philosophy.